typpo/quickchart/README.md

 Clicking the following will execute the Docker build on a remote machine and deploy the service to [Google Cloud Run](https://cloud.run) an automatically scaled and pay-per-request environment:

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/typpo/quickchart)

+## Health and Monitoring

+QuickChart has two API endpoints to determine the health of the service.

+`/healthcheck` is a basic endpoint that returns a 200 status code and a JSON object that looks like this: `{"success":true,"version":"1.1.0"}`.

+A second endpoint, `/healthcheck/chart` returns a 302 status code and redirects to a chart with random attributes.
+Although it is a more expensive endpoint, it can be useful for cache busting or testing chart rendering.

+The hosted QuickChart service uses [monit](https://mmonit.com/monit/) to make sure the service is online and restart it if not.
+An example monit config is in `test/monit`.

 ## License